No matter how technical that may sound to you, we at Moqod treat the choice of the platform as a business question.

 - Choose cross-platform development for two platforms.

 Cross-platform development has it’s pros and cons vs building a native app.
 These characteristics make it more or less applicable to the app with certain types of users.
-Moqod developed a flutter based app together with Bittiq for Bunq, the first online-only bank in the Netherlands.
+For example, Moqod developed a Flutter-based app with Bittiq for Bunq, the first online-only bank in the Netherlands.

 So let’s take a closer Pros & Cons of Cross-platform development through the optics of business.
-We will not cover all, but only those, which we find critical and the most obvious.
+We will cover those we find critical and the most obvious.

 Pro: it’s Faster.